apkarthik1986/LedgerView/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).

+You may redistribute and/or modify this program under the terms of the GNU GPL as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+See the [LICENSE](LICENSE) file for details.